 Dedicated to Lord Shiva this is probably one of the most ancient temples of India and due to its religious significance is frequented by a large crowd of pilgrims and devotees from all over the world.
 Surrounded by the magnificent snow-capped mountain peaks and located right on the banks of the holy Bhagirathi River this temple is abode to a stunning shiv ling that adorns the shrine and where the devotees offer their prayer.
 It is also most visited during the holy Char Dham Yatra of Uttarakhand.

 This concrete gravity dam is built on top of the Bhagirathi river and is one of the most prominent places for sightseeing in Uttarkashi.
 The dam is surrounded by huge mountain peaks on all sides including a thick lush greenery which allows you to relax and spend some peaceful time here in the deep serenity.
 The dam’s purpose is to divert the water of Bhagirathi into a tunnel into the Tiloth Power Plant.

 10. Dodi Tal

 This is the ultimate location for you to relax and unwind away from the teeming tourist crowd.
-This Tal is located on an elevation of 3,024 metres above sea level and is one of the most stunning freshwater lakes of Uttarakhand.
+This Tal is located at an elevation of 3,024 meters above sea level and is one of the most stunning freshwater lakes in Uttarakhand.
 The lake holds religious importance for being the place of permanent abode for Lord Ganesh.
-The lake is also home to the Himalayan fishes known as Dodi and is also an ideal destination for picnic with your family.
+The lake is also home to the Himalayan fishes known as Dodi and is also an ideal destination for a picnic with your family.
 It also serves as the base camping location for the trek to Darwa top and Hanuman Chatti.